-Collusion is a murky topic, especially since there is so much collaborative work in the IB.
+Collusion is the enabling of academic misconduct between students.
+It is a murky topic, especially since there is so much collaborative work in the IB.
 Your teachers will specify how much assistance you can get on any given assignment.
 An example of working together that is not collusion is as follows:

-Two students are working on EE's in History.
+Two students are working on EEs in History.
 They are both working on topics involving the Cold War but have quite different research questions.
 These students may share resources and engage in general discussion of the topic.